Govt introduces “Compliance Excellence Award”

-The government has introduced “Compliance Excellence Award” to encourage owners of the establishments and factories to maintain decent work environment.
+DHAKA – The government has introduced “Compliance Excellence Award” to encourage owners of the establishments and factories to maintain decent work environment, reports BSS.

 Mujibul Haque said Bangladesh has made significant progress in maintaining decent work environment in factories and seven out of 10 global green factories are in Bangladesh.